jatinmadan-spektra/ai-developer/Labs/lab-03.md

 In this task, you will explore different flow types in Microsoft Foundry by creating and importing the Geocoding Plugin to enable location-based functionality.

-1. Open a new tab in the browser, navigate to the Geocoding API portal using below link and click on the **Get API Key** button on the top.
+1. Open a new tab in the browser, navigate to the Geocoding API portal using the link below, and click on the **Get API Key** button at the top.

     ```
     https://geocode.maps.co/